 - The World Map is In Character

 - Your actions on the world map should always be in character actions.
 Events scheduled on the world map are in character events.
-Do not disrupt role-play or events with OOC actions.
-If you have a role-play agenda for disrupting any world map event then you are obligated to actively role-play that you have done so.
-Make sure at the very least the event organizer knows the disruption had a role-play purpose.
+Do not disrupt role-play or events with OOC actions or even personal IC drama that isn't relevent to the scene.
+If you feel that the introduction of RP conflict is appropriate, necessary, or even crucial then reach out to the event organizer and have a conversation.

 RPCSS Rules of Fair Play

-- All guild/noble house meetings and planning sessions should be on Cuiviénen.
+- All guild/alliance meetings and planning sessions should be on Cuiviénen.

 - The shard storyline is intended to be played out on Cuiviénen, aka The World Map.
 While Summer Isle and Underhill are fictionally apart of the world, they are RP and PvP safe zones.
 It's perfectly acceptable for characters on Summer Isle and Underhill to be aware of what is happening on the mainland, and even to discuss and gossip about it.

 - However, it is not acceptable to use Summer Isle to avoid RP Conflict, PvP or spying.
 Continually, it should go without saying that using any other out of game means to actively avoid in game responses is unsportsmanlike.
 If you are forced to make any RPCSS plans with players in out of game medium due to time constraints you are obligated to post a reasonably accurate rumor to the News and Rumors page at least 24 hours prior to end of turn.